Published by Christina Riley. Last Updated on September 29, 2023.

 Carter Falls is a beautiful waterfall that has only recently officially opened to the public.
 You can reach the falls via an easy 1-mile loop or extend your hike from other trailheads, including Grassy Creek Vineyard.

-There are two great breweries in Elkin, Angry Troll Brewery and Skull Camp Brewery.
-Angry Troll, located on Main Street and the Mountain to Sea Trail, is known for its wood-fired pizzas, delicious craft beer, and arcade games.
+Angry Troll Brewery, located on Main Street and the Mountain to Sea Trail, is known for its wood-fired pizzas, delicious craft beer, and arcade games.

-Mount Airy is one of the most interesting historic towns in North Carolina, known as the “Granite City” because of its open-face granite quarry, which is the largest in the world.
+Mount Airy is one of the most interesting historic towns in Surry County NC, known as the “Granite City” because of its open-face granite quarry, which is the largest in the world.

 Another interesting piece of Mount Airy history is the famous Siamese twins, Eng & Chang Bunker.
 The brothers retired to Surry County until they passed away, before being buried at White Plains Baptist Church, only six miles away from Mount Airy.